 What is GRESB?

-GRESB is an organisation which provides ESG assessments and sustainability benchmarks for commercial real estate and infrastructure.
-They are globally-recognised, and driven by investors.
+GRESB is an organization which provides ESG assessments and sustainability benchmarks for commercial real estate and infrastructure.
+They are globally-recognized, and driven by investors.

 What does GRESB stand for?